projectiota/electrolink-client-weio/README.md

 ## Electrolink Client for WeIO
-Example of using [electrolink-client-mqtt-python](https://github.com/projectiota/electrolink-client-mqtt-python) library to drive WeIO board remotely
+Example of using [electrolink-client-mqtt-python](https://github.com/projectiota/electrolink-client-mqtt-python) library to drive WeIO board remotely.

 ## Usage